salomonelli/best-resume-ever/DEVELOPER.md

 ### Box Shadows

 [Electroshot](https://github.com/mixu/electroshot) uses Electron to generate PDF-files.
 Since Chrome does not export box-shadows properly, every resume uses [chrome-shadow-fixer](https://github.com/salomonelli/chrome-shadow-fixer).

-### Text Adjustment

-[text-fitter](https://github.com/salomonelli/chrome-shadow-fixer) is used to adjust the content proportionally to fit the page and keep the resume layout and design.
-No matter how long a CV may be, the content will be resized to fit the page.